It would be very easy to become consumed by anger, but . . .

 Here is a Hawaiian cottage in Waikiki, one of few remaining as noted in "Strangers in Our Own Land" (Season 1).
 Notice how it is surrounded by mid-rise condos and high-rise hotels.
-Once upon a time, Waikiki was all residential and featured homes like this one.
+Once upon a time, Waikiki was all residential, including homes like this one.
 You'll find a few more apartment buildings than cottages remaining from the 1930s and 1940s, especially along Ala Wai Boulevard.
 These treasures are vanishing quickly and painfully.

 Here's a link to a picture (circa 1905) showing Diamond Head as seen from Punchbowl in the days before the high-rises. http://hawaiiandays.com/HDC/prints/074.htm